Let's say that you're looking for a place to stay on a trip out of town. The only problem is that a hotel is out of the question because:

 Airbnb is legal as long as hosts follow certain protocols for their region.
 For example, they may need to abide by local housing regulations, get hosting licenses, carry liability insurance, pay occupancy tax, or only rent out limited areas of their properties.
 Consider these factors before becoming an Airbnb host.

-In terms of safety, using Airbnb may seem like a riskier option than staying in a hotel, but it doesn't have to be.
-Both hosts and guests have multiple ways to verify their identities on Airbnb, can rate and review each other, and can privately message each other through Airbnb's internal email system.
-This helps to keep Airbnb users of all stripes accountable.
+In terms of safety, it may seem like a riskier option than staying in a hotel, but it doesn't have to be.
+Both hosts and guests have multiple ways to verify their identities, can rate and review each other, and can privately message each other through its internal email system.
+This helps to keep users of all stripes accountable.

 Airbnb's biggest strength, by far, is its effort to run as a self-policing community where hosts and guests are on an equal playing field.
 That's why it includes tools for hosts and guests to verify their identities, rate and review each other, and message each other privately.
 Also, there are no corporate sponsorships, so each host or guest can only go as far as their site-wide reputation allows.